What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • cold extremities.

-Similar symptoms can occur within one and a half to two hours after mushroom food.
+Similar symptoms can occur within one and a half to two hours after eating mushrooms.
 When intoxicated, it is important not to waste time.
 It is necessary to immediately call an ambulance and provide the victim with plenty of fluids.
-It is allowed to drink cold water or cold strong tea.
-It is recommended to take activated charcoal tablets or Enterosgel.
+You are allowed to drink cold water or cold strong tea.
+It is recommended to take tablets activated carbon or "Enterosgel".

-It also does not hurt to cleanse the gastrointestinal tract with an enema and gastric lavage before the doctor arrives (drink about 2 liters of a weak solution of potassium permanganate to induce vomiting).
-Improvement in the condition with adequate treatment occurs within a day.
-During the "quiet hunt" do not lose vigilance, carefully inspect the trophies and, if there are doubts about their edibility, it is better not to take them with you.
+It also wouldn’t hurt to clean the gastrointestinal tract using an enema and gastric lavage (drink about 2 liters of a weak solution of potassium permanganate to induce vomiting).
+With adequate treatment, improvement occurs within a day.
+During the “silent hunt”, do not lose your vigilance, carefully inspect the trophies and, if you have doubts about their edibility, it is better not to take them with you.

 Video: mushroom poisoning